leeeeyh/EEG-adversarial-robustness/README.md

-Code will be uploaded untill the paper is accepted.
+Code will be uploaded upon acceptance of this work.

 # Supplementary materials
 ### DeepCNN